 - text (str) The input of the record - prediction (Optional[List[Union[str, Tuple[str, float]]]]) A list of strings or tuples containing predictions for the input text.
-If tuples, the first entry is the predicted text, the second entry is its corresponding score. - annotation (Optional[str]) A string representing the expected output text for the given input text. - prediction_agent (Optional[str]) Name of the prediction agent. - annotation_agent (Optional[str]) Name of the annotation agent. - id (Optional[Union[int, str]]) The id of the record.
+If tuples, the first entry is the predicted text, the second entry is its corresponding score. - annotation (Optional[str]) A string representing the expected output text for the given input text. - prediction_agent (Optional[str]) Name of the prediction agent.
+By default, this is set to the hostname of your machine. - annotation_agent (Optional[str]) Name of the prediction agent.
+By default, this is set to the hostname of your machine. - id (Optional[Union[int, str]]) The id of the record.
 By default (None), we will generate a unique ID for you. - metadata (Dict[str, Any]) Meta data for the record.
 Defaults to {}. - status (Optional[str]) The status of the record.
 Options: 'Default', 'Edited', 'Discarded', 'Validated'.
 If an annotation is provided, this defaults to 'Validated', otherwise 'Default'. - event_timestamp (Optional[datetime.datetime]) The timestamp of the record.